reata/sqllineage/README.md

 <default>.foo.col3 <- c.col3_sum <- <default>.qux.col3
 <default>.foo.col4 <- col4
 ```

+### JSON Lineage Output
+Both table (regular) and column-level lineage are exportable by the tool, using the `--json-out` flag.
+This flag works with the column-level lineage (`--level=column`) flag too.

 ### Lineage Visualization
 One more cool feature, if you want a graph visualization for the lineage result, toggle graph-visualization option